Faculty Co-Director - Stanford Center on Philanthropy and Civil Society

 Institutions are the external memory of society.
 Institutions focus collective attention, encode the mores and rules of a community, and enable coordination to take place.
 See related papers.

-University-Industry interfaces have grown rapidly over the past two decades as a number of new science-based industries have emerged.
+University-Industry interfaces have grown rapidly in recent decades as a number of new science-based industries have emerged.
 This co-mingling of public research and proprietary science raises critical questions about the balance of stocks and flows of knowledge.
 See related papers.

-Economic Sociology is a fast-growing area of study that builds on the observation that the economy and society are closely intertwined and co-evolve.
+Economic Sociology builds on the observation that society and the economy are closely intertwined and co-evolve.
 See related papers.

 Comparing Institutional Forms

 What are the performance and distributional consequences when a good or a service is delivered by the state, the market, or a nonprofit organization?
 See related papers.